markjsc/RpgGameEngine/Hitcents.Interview/ReadMe.md

 development.
 (Although I was an avid PC and console gamer for many years - I don't think that counts.)
 What an enjoyable and rewarding effort this has been!

+I wish I had more time to implement features that I generally use on larger systems - logging, better validation and error handling, prettier styling, etc. I attempted to leave TODO comments in appropriate places indicating what I would do given a bit more time.

 ## Assumptions
 I made the following assumptions in cases where I wasn't quite clear on the details.